junxit/us-congress-bills-110/metadata.md

 - 2007-02-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 360 - 45 (Roll no. 102). (text: CR H1854-1855)
 - 2007-02-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 360 - 45 (Roll no. 102).(text: CR H1854-1855)
 - 2007-02-16 — Received in the Senate.
+- 2007-02-17 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-02-26 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 58.